 The Potential for Growing LNG Exports

-Conversely, the Ukraine war has recently set our European allies back from meeting their climate goals as Russia cut off natural gas supplies, and their coal use has surged.
-To help the EU get back on track, the Partnership to Address Global Emissions (PAGE) recently met with European leaders to discuss solutions to fast-track the replacement of coal with lower-emitting US natural gas and help provide energy security to the continent.
+Conversely, the Ukraine war set our European allies back from meeting their climate goals as Russia cut off natural gas supplies, and their coal use surged.

-As Ambassador Richard Morningstar, Founding Chairman of the Atlantic Council Global Energy Center, puts it, "The administration needs to clearly articulate the role of responsibly produced gas as an enabler of the green transition and its long-term importance in global decarbonization and energy security efforts. "
+As Ambassador Richard Morningstar, Founding Chairman of the Atlantic Council Global Energy Center, puts it, "The administration needs to clearly articulate the role of responsibly produced gas as an enabler of the green transition and its long-term importance in global decarbonization and energy security efforts."

 What is Holding the US Back?